How to Put Parental Controls on YouTube to Keep Your Kids Safe

 1. Sign in with your Google account.

-2. Read the YouTube Kids’ parental consent info and agree.
+2. Read the YouTube Kids’ parental consent info and enter your password.

 Without sign in

-5. Your child can now use YouTube Kids.
+5. Complete the parent's tour and your child can now use YouTube Kids.

 How to block a channel on YouTube Kids